 (In hindsight, perhaps a little over-dramatic.)

 Listen, I’m aware of the fact that I’m not known for my culinary skills.
 I’ll never make it onto MasterChef Canada or win a pie contest.
 Heck, most of the time I stare into the fridge and wonder what magic I’m going to use to make dinner.
-I’ve noticed that no one asks me for a favourite meal, and your sister has said I’m better at liquids.
+I’ve noticed that no one asks me for a favorite meal, and your sister has said I’m better at liquids.

 But guess what?